georgesutphin/MCB585-2023/_episodes/09-class-power-analysis.md

 ~~~
 {: .output}

 &nbsp;

 That's much bigger than the sample size needed for body weight!
-Lifespan data has a much higher variability than body weight data, so a similar detection change requires a bigger sample size to achieve the same power at the same significance level.
+Lifespan has much higher variability than body weight in most species, so the ability to detect a similar size change requires a much larger sample size to achieve the same power at the same significance level.

-> ## A/J lifespan
+> ## Changing strains -- lifespan edition
 >
 > Determine the sample size needed to detect a 10% change in A/J lifespan at 90% power with significance level 0.01.
 >